benjvmin/BenjaminTaylorPortfolio/README.md

 * __All-in-one WP Migration:__ Allowed me to seamlessly migrate my local development site to a hosted provider.

 #### Challenges
 The biggest challenge I ran into was more of a project oriented issue, as I had to standardize a format in Advanced Custom Fields to facilitate a mixture of Print Design & Web assets.
-With web projects I would like to utlize different formats to display content (like SVG) rather than just images, but with my print projects, I could only work with images of them.
+With web projects I would like to utilize different formats to display content (like SVG) rather than just images, but with my print projects, I could only work with images of them.

 ![Performance](./static/README_assets/performance.svg)
 ## Performance & Load Times